 Sales of CMCT Stock.
 Gain recognized by a non-U.S. stockholder upon a sale or exchange of CMCT stock generally will not be taxed under FIRPTA if CMCT is a "domestically controlled REIT," defined generally as a real estate investment, less than 50% in value of the stock of which is and was held directly or indirectly by non-U.S. persons at all times during a specified testing period (provided that, if any class of CMCT's stock is regularly traded on an established securities market in the United States, a person holding less than 5% of such class during the testing period is presumed not to be a non-U.S. person, unless CMCT has actual knowledge otherwise).
 CMCT believes that it is a "domestically controlled REIT," and, therefore, assuming that CMCT continues to be a "domestically controlled REIT," that taxation under FIRPTA generally will not apply to the sale of CMCT stock.
 However, gain to which FIRPTA does not apply will nonetheless be taxable to a non-U.S. stockholder if its investment in the CMCT stock is treated as effectively connected with the non-U.S. stockholder's U.S. trade or business or is attributable to a permanent establishment that the non-U.S. stockholder maintains in the United States if that is required by an applicable income tax treaty as a condition for subjecting the non-U.S. stockholder to U.S. taxation on a net income basis.
-In this case, the same treatment will apply to the non-U.S. stockholder as to U.S. stockholders with respect to the gain.
-In addition, gain to which FIRPTA does not apply will be taxable to a non-U.S. stockholder if the non-U.S. stockholder is a nonresident alien individual who was present in the United States for 183 days or more during the taxable year and has a "tax home" in the United States, or maintains an office or a fixed place of business in the United States to which the gain is attributable.
-In this case, a 30% tax will apply to the nonresident alien individual's capital gains.
-A similar rule will apply to capital gain dividends to which FIRPTA does not a
+In this case, the same treatment will apply to the non-U.S. stockholder is a non-U.S. stockholder to U.S. taxation on a net income basis.
+In this case, the same treatment will apply to the non-U.S. stockholder is a nonresident alien individual who was present in the United States for 183 days or more during the taxable year and has a "tax home" in the United States, or maintains an office or a fixed place of business in the United States to which the gain is